1086043-LWSD/6.3-WordTools-Lab/README.md

 ## Line-Based Scanners and Data Algorithms

 Goal:
-Given a text file, create three static methods to find the word count, longest word, and shortest word in each line of the file.
+Given a text file, create three static methods to find the word count, longest word, and shortest word of each line of the file.
 This lab will assess your ability to use File, Scanner, and Scanner methods to create data algorithms.

 Instructions: